wormhole-foundation/wormhole-docs/learn/faq/index.md

 This error typically occurs when the [Wormhole SDK](https://github.com/wormhole-foundation/wormhole-sdk-ts){target=\_blank} cannot recognize or register the necessary EVM protocols, which are required for interacting with Ethereum-based networks.
 The most common reason for this error is that the relevant EVM package for Wormhole's NTT has not been imported correctly.

 To resolve this issue, ensure you have imported the appropriate Wormhole SDK package for EVM environments.
-The necessary package for handling Native Token Transfers (NTT) on EVM chains is `@wormhole-foundation/sdk-evm-ntt`.
+The necessary package for handling NTT on EVM chains is `@wormhole-foundation/sdk-evm-ntt`.
 Here's the correct import statement:

 ```rust
 import "@wormhole-foundation/sdk-evm-ntt";